As the Corniche roads from Nice descend towards Menton, it approaches the Mediterranean resort of Roquebrune-Cap-Martin.

 Famous people of Roquebrune

-• Winston Churchill spent roughly a third of each year in Roquebrune-Cap-Martin at La Pausa from 1956 to 1958.
-There the former British Prime Minister wrote and edited part of his History of the English Speaking Peoples.
+- From 1956 to 1958, Winston Churchill spent roughly a third of each year in Roquebrune-Cap-Martin at La Pausa.
+There, the former British Prime Minister wrote and edited part of his History of the English-speaking Peoples.

 Why Roquebrune?

-Roquebrune means “Roche Brune” or “Brown Rock“, in reference to the brown colour of the rocks that can be seen in the old perched village.
+Roquebrune means “Roche Brune” or “Brown Rock,” in reference to the brown colour of the rocks in the old perched village.

-Formerly called “Roquebrune”, the town changed its name to “Roquebrune-Cap-Martin” in order to avoid confusion with Roquebrune-sur-Argens in the Var département.
+Formerly called “Roquebrune,” the town changed its name to “Roquebrune-Cap-Martin” to avoid confusion with Roquebrune-sur-Argens in the Var département.

 The Roman times